Introduction to Azure Storage

 2. Partition Layer

-The partition layer manages the abstraction and tracks storage objects in Object Table.
+The partition layer manages the abstraction and tracks storage objects in the Object Table.
 There are mainly three components of the partition layer, they are:

-- The Partition Manager: This is responsible for segregating the Object Table into Range Partition and it also keeps track of the mapping table.
+- The Partition Manager: This is responsible for segregating the Object Table into Range Partition, and it also keeps track of the mapping table.

 - The Partition Servers: It is responsible to cater the request to Range Partition under dictation by the Partition Manager.